melaniehuang/creative-coding-studio/course-material/week-03.md

 }
 ```

 Now we add in each x and y value for each vertex of our shape.
+This can be a strenuous task however it does start to pay off once you can start manipulating those shapes with code.

 ```processing
 void setup(){